-In this glossary definition, we’ll be discussing corporate photography.
+In this guide, we’ll be discussing everything you need to know about corporate photography.

 What is Corporate Photography?